Dick Scobee

-Francis Richard "Dick" Scobee (May 19, 1939 – January 28, 1986) was an American pilot, engineer, and astronaut.
+Francis Richard Scobee (May 19, 1939 – January 28, 1986) was an American pilot, engineer, and astronaut.
 He was killed while commanding the Space Shuttle Challenger in 1986, which suffered catastrophic booster failure during launch of the STS-51-L mission.

 Scobee held a Bachelor of Science degree in Aerospace Engineering, graduating from the University of Arizona in 1965.
 He was a reciprocating engine mechanic for the United States Air Force and served as a combat aviator in the Vietnam War.

 Selected for NASA Astronaut Corps in January 1978, Scobee completed his training in August 1979.
 While awaiting his first orbital spaceflight mission, Scobee served as an instructor pilot for the Shuttle's 747 carrier aircraft.
 In April 1984, he piloted Challenger mission STS-41-C, which successfully deployed one satellite and repaired another.

 Early life

-Scobee was born May 19, 1939, in Cle Elum, Washington, to Francis William Scobee and Edlynn (Miller) Scobee.
+Scobee was born May 19, 1939, in Cle Elum, Washington.
 He attended North Auburn Elementary School (Later named Dick Scobee Elementary after him), Cascade Jr. High School, and Auburn Senior High School, from which he graduated in 1957.